JenswBE/scripts/README.md

 ### SAP: unconverted-to-csv
 This program generates a CSV file from "Save to local file - Unconverted".

+### SAP: bootstrapHANA
+Bootstraps a VPS or server with HANA express on docker.
+*Warning*: To be executed as root, a new user will be created and root will be disabled.
+Also ufw will be enabled.

 ## Powershell

 ### KillHandle